atomist-skills/github-slash-commands-skill/README.md

 2.  **Add a Comment to an open PR**

-    When you check in to an branch with an open Pull Request, you can use commit messages to add comments to that Pull Request.
+    When you check in to a branch with an open Pull Request, you can use commit messages to add additional comments to that Pull Request.

     ```
     /<keyword> pr --base master --comment